Primary Navigation Mobile

 Should you buy one?

-We don’t see why not.
-The Renault Austral a good family SUV with a great safety record and plenty of technology, even if it won’t set your pulse racing.
-Most importantly, it’s a huge step up over the old Kadjar and it promises to be affordable to run.
+Yes, if you’re looking for a good family SUV the Renault Austral is worth considering.
+With a great safety record and plenty of technology, even if it won’t set your pulse racing, it is a commendable if not class-winning effort.
+But most importantly, it’s a huge step up over the old Renault Kadjar and will be affordable to run.

 What we like

 The Austral’s interior is a very nice place to be and we love its Google-powered infotainment system.
 It’s also surprisingly refined as its hybrid powertrain prioritises electric running.
-Initial impressions also suggest that fuel economy will be competitive in the real world.
-We achieved average figures of more than 50mpg during our time with the car.
+Its fuel economy is excellent in the real world and features like sliding rear seats make it a practical choice for families.

 What we don’t like

 The top-spec Iconic Esprit Alpine model’s 20-inch alloys are too big and spoil the ride quality.
-The gearbox can also feel rather crude when accelerating hard and the engine isn’t particularly tuneful.
+The gearbox, even with its improvements, can still feel quite crude when accelerating hard and the engine isn’t particularly tuneful.
 It’s actually quite rough at idle.
 Renault also isn’t offering a budget-friendly version of the car to UK buyers.
 The cheapest model we get costs around £35,000.